 - Fascinating Eyebrow: The People's Eyebrow. (as well as the image source for the trope)

 - Friend to All Children: Jokingly defied in many fan meetups, where he'll gleefully exclaim that he doesn't like kids.
 Of course, in reality it's completely played straight, with him always making time for young fans in addition to being a very devoted father.

 - Finishing Move: The People's Elbow (the most electrifying move in sports entertainment!) and The Rock Bottom.

 - Foreshadowing: During his early days in the USWA as Flex Kavana, he gave the kind of promos and ring presence that would one day signify him as The Rock.

-- Ham-to-Ham Combat: The Rock and "Stone Cold" Steve Austin, being the two biggest stars of the Attitude Era had some great instances of this.
-To many to name, but special mention goes to the time they sang "Margaritaville" together.
+- Ham-to-Ham Combat: The Rock and "Stone Cold" Steve Austin, being the two biggest stars of the Attitude Era, had some great instances of this.
+Too many to name, but special mention goes to the time they sang "Margaritaville" together.